marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 When a 500 appears, it is sent to Bugsnag.
 The bugmaster then needs to check it out and decide what to do.
 They can spend a few minutes trying to reproduce the bug or discover the section of the codebase impacted.

 Then they can either take care of the bug themselves or assign it to someone else that knows more about it.
 To do this, Bugsnag has a convenient assignation feature and various filters to see every errors associated to you.
-While the bug is unassigned, we built a bot to send reminders to the bugmaster.
+We also built a bot to send reminders to the bugmaster for as long as the bug is unassigned.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/notif_assign.jpg" alt="Slack assigning bug notif" style="padding: 20px; width: 600px;"/></div>